'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 "A leader has to be very clear, at the outset, so there's just no question in anyone's mind that there are rewards for those behaviors that are positive and consequences for those that are negative," she said.

-Current and former National Park Service employees said Lehnertz was different than previous managers at the park.
+Current and former National Park Service employees said Lehnertz was different from previous managers at the park.
 She really listened.

-"When you speak with her you feel like you've known her forever and she's your best friend," said Martha Hahn, the former science and resource management division chief at Grand Canyon National Park.
+"When you speak with her, you feel like you've known her forever and she's your best friend," said Martha Hahn, the former science and resource management division chief at Grand Canyon National Park.
 "I mean that's that's how comfortable she makes you feel."

 That listening, Hahn said, translated into action.
 Lehnertz helped force out some employees and created a team tasked with understanding and stopping the cycles of abuse and discrimination at the park.
 Hahn said Lehnertz did more than address the park's long-term history of sexual harassment and abuse.